jayllo-c/tp/docs/DeveloperGuide.md

 #### **Add Person Command** : `add`

-The `add` command allows users to add a person to the address book.
+The `add` command allows users to add a person to the persons list.

 The user can specify the person's:
 * name (`Name`),